11 Home Remedies for Sunburn Relief (Natural Treatments)

 #6 – Coconut Oil for Sunburn

-The medium chain fatty acids in coconut oil can be absorbed topically, and are used by our body for healing.
+The medium chain fatty acids in coconut oil can be absorbed topically and used by our body for healing.
 Coconut oil contains high amounts of both lauric acid and capric acid, which are are antibacterial, antiviral, antifungal and antimicrobial.
-My favorite coconut oil is Nutiva.

-If you are prone to acne, stick with virgin coconut oil for sunburn, as it is less likely to clog pores than refined coconut oil.
-You may prefer a lighter oil such as jojoba for sunburn on your face.
+If you’re prone to acne, virgin coconut oil is generally less likely to clog pores than some refined products.
+For facial use, some people prefer lighter oils such as argan oil.

 #7 – Milk Based Sunburn Remedies